serpapi/serpapi-ruby/README.md

 ## Installation

-To achieve optimal performance, it is essential to latest Ruby version installed on your system (Ruby 2.7+ is supported by 3.4 is recommended for [performance reason](#Performance-Comparison)).
+To achieve optimal performance, you should have the latest Ruby version installed on your system (Ruby 2.7+ is supported, but 3.4 is recommended for [performance reason](#Performance-Comparison)).

 | Older versions such as Ruby 1.9, 2.x, and JRuby are compatible with [serpapi older library](https://github.com/serpapi/google-search-results-ruby), which continues to function effectively. see [migration guide](#Migration-quick-guide) if you are using the older library.